AtmanActive/shuttlemidi-for-reaper-via-realearn-on-windows/README.md

 Free option is to use the excellent [loopMIDI driver from Tobias Erichsen](https://www.tobias-erichsen.de/software/loopmidi.html).

-Pro option is to use [Bome Network](https://www.bome.com/products/bomenet) which is a comprehensive MIDI routing/virtualization/networking software.
+Pro option is to use [Bome Network](https://www.bome.com/products/bomenet) which is a comprehensive MIDI routing / virtualization / networking software.

 # Installation
 1. Install the loopMIDI driver from https://www.tobias-erichsen.de/software/loopmidi.html